-- The BZO Rapid Test Cassette can be performed using whole blood (from venipuncture or fingerstick) /serum/plasma. - To collect Fingerstick Whole Blood specimens: - Wash the patient's hand with soap and warm water or clean with an alcohol swab.
+- The BZO Rapid Test Cassette can be performed using whole blood (from venipuncture or fingerstick) or serum/plasma. - To collect Fingerstick Whole Blood specimens: - Wash the patient's hand with soap and warm water or clean with an alcohol swab.
 Allow to dry. - Massage the hand without touching the puncture site by rubbing down the hand towards the fingertip of the middle or ring finger. - Puncture the skin with a sterile lancet.
-Wipe away the first sign of blood. - Gently rub the hand from wrist to palm to form a rounded drop of blood over the puncture site. - Add the Fingerstick Whole Blood specimen to the test by using a capillary tube: - Touch the end of the capillary tube to the blood until filled to approximately 40 μ l.
-Avoid air bubbles. - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen area of the test cassette. - Testing should be performed immediately after the specimens have been collected.
+Wipe away the first sign of blood. - Gently rub the hand from wrist to palm to finger to form a rounded drop of blood over the puncture site. - Add the Fingerstick Whole Blood specimen to the test by using a capillary tube. - Touch the end of the capillary tube to the blood until filled to approximately 40 μL.
+Avoid air bubbles. - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen well of the test cassette. - Testing should be performed immediately after specimen collection.
 Do not leave the specimens at room temperature for prolonged periods.
-For long term storage, specimens should be kept below -20°C. Whole blood/serum/plasma collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
-Do not freeze whole blood or serum or plasma specimens.
-Whole blood or serum or plasma collected by fingerstick should be tested immediately. - Bring specimens to room temperature prior to testing.
+Serum and plasma specimens may be stored at 2-8°C for up to 3 days, for long-term storage, specimens should be kept below -20°C. Whole blood collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
+Do not freeze whole blood specimens.
+Whole blood collected by fingerstick should be tested immediately. - Bring specimens to room temperature prior to testing.
 Frozen specimens must be completely thawed and mixed well prior to testing.
 Specimens should not be frozen and thawed repeatedly. - If specimens are to be shipped, they should be packed in compliance with local regulations covering the transportation of etiologic agents.